 M. Stokstad and M.W.
-Cothren, Art History, Prentice Hall, 2010 | I SBN-13: 978-0205873487/ISBN-10: 0205873480 . | Edition: 5.
+Cothren, Art History, Prentice Hall, 2010 | I SBN-13: 978-0205873487/ISBN-10: 0205873480. | Edition: 5.
 Paperback.
 Used copies are okay and less expensive.
 Alternatively, you can rent an e-textbook.

 Acquaint yourself with this textbook before you begin the course.
 The Introduction will be invaluable to getting a good start on the course.
-In the back of the book are a Glossary and a Bibliography for those who want to read further.
+In the back of the book are a Glossary and a

+Bibliography for those who want to read further.
 The Glossary is an important took since you will be required to learn specialized terms for art history.

-Lecture Power Points: Every lecture will be composed of a power point that will be made available to you.
-The power point will include: all works of art discussed in lecture, all vocabulary that you are responsible for on quizzes and the exam, and works of art for class discussion.
-Typically, this will be made available to you before the class.
+Lecture Power Points:

+Every lecture will be composed of a power point that will be made available to you.
+The power point will include: all works of art discussed in lecture, all vocabulary that you are responsible for on quizzes and the exam.
+Typically, these will be made available to you before the class.
+Writing:

-Writing: There will be a 10-page writing requirement.
-These will consist of short (2-page) inclass writing exercises that will develop your ability to translate what your eye sees to the written word.
+There will be a 10-page writing requirement.
+These will consist of short (2-page) in-class writing exercises that will develop your ability to translate what your eye sees to the written word.
 Often, this process will lead to a better visual analysis of a work of art.

+Attendance:

-Attendance: The course moves quickly and missing classes will seriously impact your ability to perform well on the quizzes, exams and class participation.
-However, illnesses and family emergencies do happen, so let your professor and/or teaching assistant know if you will miss a class.
+The course moves quickly and missing "classes" will seriously impact your ability to perform well on the quizzes, writing exercises and exams.
+However, illnesses and family emergencies do happen, so let your professor and/or teaching assistant know if you will miss a deadline.
 Be sure to keep up with the course content by reading the appropriate pages in the textbook and reviewing the power points.
-More than 3 absences may result in a reduction in your earned course grade.
-YOU MUST BE IN ATTENDANCE FOR THE ENTIRE CLASS PERIOD TO BE MARKED AS ATTENDING.
-SNEAKING OUT OR SNEAKING IN, DURING THE BREAK, IS NOTED.